Lourdle/PSFExpand/Documentation/APIs/PSFExtHandler_GetFileInfo_en.md

 If pszFileName is NULL and pcbData is not NULL, return TRUE after receiving the data size, and set LastError to ERROR_SUCCESS.

 `[out, optional] pdwFileSize`
 Optional.
-The size of the received file, in bytes.
+Receive the size of this file, in bytes.

+`[out, optional] pFileTime`
+Optional.
+Receive the file time of this file.

 `[out, optional] Type`
-Optional, the type of the file to receive.
+Optional.
+The type of the file to receive.
 For information on types, see [PSFEXTHANDLER_FILE_TYPE](PSFEXTHANDLER_FILE_TYPE_en.md).

+`Reserved`
+This parameter is reserved, must be NULL.
 ### Return Value
 Returns TRUE on success, FALSE on failure.
 ### Remark